yheechan/Multi-Network-PingPong-Game/README.md

-# Multi-Network-PingPong-Game
+# NMPG: Network-Based-Multiplayer-PingPong-Game

 <img src=docs/pingpong-1.gif width=500px>

-## This is a multiplayer ping pong game over multi-network built with basic networking API using [Boost.Asio](https://www.boost.org/doc/libs/1_82_0/doc/html/boost_asio.html).
+## This is a multiplayer ping pong game over network built with basic networking API using [Boost.Asio](https://www.boost.org/doc/libs/1_82_0/doc/html/boost_asio.html).
 * Server manages all existing objects' (player 1, player 2, balls) position throughout the game.
 * On client's request (keyboard press) server acts and updates the objects position.
 * Every 0.1 seconds, the position of the ball is updated.